manojdevios/OctoPrint-Macros/README.md

 ## Configuration
-Go to settings and edit the gcode commands for your need and also you can edit the macro button name.
+Go to settings UI and edit the gcode commands for your need and also you can edit the macro button name.

 ![Configuration Dialog](https://i.imgur.com/6Qln8KR.png)

-## Ussage
+## Usage
 The buttons are added to the control tab below the regular controls

 ![Example Button Controls](https://i.imgur.com/UiHiFbr.png)